Topics in this post: Printing

 Before you start, please make sure you have the following system specifications:

 Next, make sure your Security Settings are set correctly.
-Go to System Preferences, click Security, and make sure you've set "Allow applications downloaded from:" to "Anywhere".
+Go to System Preferences, click Security, and make sure you've set "Allow applications downloaded from:" to "Mac App Store and identified developers" or "Anywhere."

 If you have already downloaded the software but have not yet installed, find the download file "P@H_prod308-XXXXXXXX.pkg" in your Downloads folder.